 Chronic hepatitis and eventually cirrhosis may occur when liver cells are damaged by the hepatitis B (HBV) or C virus (HCV).
 Hepatitis C is one of many viruses that cause inflammation of the liver.
 Healthy liver cells are replaced with scar tissue, reducing the ability of the liver to perform its many life-supporting functions.
 Patients with chronic viral hepatitis experience fatigue, jaundice, loss of appetite and hepatosplenomegaly (enlargement of the liver and spleen).

-- Q Is there a vaccine for hepatitis?
+- Q Are there different types of hepatitis?

-- Q How can I know if I have hepatitis?
+- Q How can I care for someone with hepatitis?